 exceed $2 per chip.
 The chips are issued to their "home stack" at one of the designated

 positions at the table.
-All of the player's chips are of the same value, established at the
+All chips in a player's possession are same value, established at

 indicating where they wish to play.
 The wheel operator calls for a simulated spin

 when they believe the betting is complete.
 The table surface is locked from further

 input until the spin is completed.
 Once the spin is stopped, the losing chips expand

 and poof in a cloud.
 The winning chips expand and the payout quantity is indicated -